 Petitioner moves to exclude portions of Dr. Hopfenberg's declaration and a claim chart for Gralise® (Ex.
 2013) as improperly incorporated by reference and as irrelevant because they are improperly incorporated.
-Paper 41, 3-6.
+Paper 42, 3-5.
 We decline to do so.
-As explained in our prior Order (Paper 30), to the extent any such violations have occurred, we have not considered such evidence in reaching our decision.
+As explained in our prior Order (Paper 31), to the extent any such violations have occurred, we have not considered such evidence in reaching our decision.
 Therefore, we dismiss Petitioner's motion as moot.

 Petitioner also moves to exclude certain testimony of Inventor Helm.
-Paper 41, 10-13.
+Paper 42, 10-13.
 We decline to do so.
 To the extent we have relied on the testimony of Inventor Helm, that testimony was based on her own work.
 See Ex.
 2016 ¶ 21 (testifying how long it took her to develop an embodiment of the claims).
 Such testimony based on her own personal knowledge is relevant and proper lay witness testimony under FRE 701, 602, and 401/402/403.
 Accordingly, we deny Petitioner's motion as to this evidence.

 Petitioner also moves to exclude certain evidence relating to Patent Owner's assertions of commercial success, licensing, long-felt but unmet need, and unexpected results.
-Paper 41, 6-15.
-Given our determination that we need not reach Patent Owner's evidence of secondary considerations, we need not reach the merits of Petitioner's Motion to Exclude and dismiss the motion as moot.
+Paper 42, 5-15.
+Given our determination that we need not reach Patent Owner's evidence of secondary considerations, we need not reach the merits of Petitioner's Motion to Exclude.